atr1z/test-back/.changeset/README.md

 ### 3. Automatic versioning on merge
 When your PR is merged to `main`, the GitHub Actions workflow will:
 - Automatically create a "Version Packages" PR
-- This PR will update versions and CHANGELOGs
+- This PR will update versions in `package.json`
+- This PR will update `CHANGELOG.md` files
-- When merged, packages will be published (if NPM_TOKEN is configured)
+- When merged, versions are tracked in git history

 ## Examples